-- 2 to 3 tbsps. besan/ chickpea flour (substitute with maida or cornflour)
+- 2 to 3 tbsps. besan or chickpea flour (substitute with maida or cornflour)

 - Oil as needed for shallow frying

-- Place a clean muslin cloth over a sieve or filter.
-Pour the curd and bring together the edges of the cloth and wring the cloth to drain up excess whey from curd.
+Place a clean muslin cloth over a sieve or filter.
+Pour the curd and bring together the edges of the cloth.
+Then wring the cloth to drain up excess whey from curd.